Disruptive Relationship Cycles In Distressed Couples

 Traps and Exits

 We all have vulnerabilities, sensitivities or wounds that are inevitably triggered in intimate long-term relationships.
 For example, for one person, it may be feeling criticized; for another it may be not feeling adequately cared for, and so on.
 Those sensibilities emerge and develop from woundings in family relationships with parents, siblings and important others.
 When triggered, vulnerabilities can at times manifest like allergies; even a small dose can trigger a reaction, a defensive or protective response.
-There are different types of defensive responses, for instance, blaming, withdrawing, sarcasm, acting like a victim, and so on.
-Invariably our protective maneuvers also trigger our partner’s vulnerabilities.
+There are different types of defensive responses; for instance, blaming, withdrawing, sarcasm, acting like a victim, and so on.
+Invariably, our protective maneuvers also trigger our partner’s vulnerabilities.
 In highly stressful conflict situations, partners mutually trigger each other’s sensitivities in disruptive and painful escalation cycles.
-During this cycle, we hope (consciously or unconsciously) that our partner will understand our predicament, and that he/she will soothe our disappointments and our wounds, and satisfy our unmet needs.
+During these cycles, we hope (consciously or unconsciously) that our partner will understand our predicament, that he/she will soothe our disappointments and our wounds, and satisfy our unmet needs.

 But the mutual and simultaneous triggering of wounding and defensive responses in these repetitive cycles makes it more challenging to meet each other’s needs.
 By reacting defensively, we unwittingly attract the opposite of what we want.
 Yet, within these cycles there are exits from the emotional entrapment and pain; there are opportunities for growth, healing, and the enhancement of relationship satisfaction.